VidhiKulkarni/teamlace/README.md

 4. [Week 0](https://github.com/VidhiKulkarni/teamlace#week-0)

 ## Project Description
-Project Owner: Grace Wang (President of the GIDAS Club at DNHS) Contact Info:
+Project Owner: Grace Wang (President of the GIDAS Club at DNHS)<br>
+Contact Info:

 This trimester we will be coding and deploying a website for the GIDAS club (Genes in Diseases and Symptoms).
 In the club, they learn about computational biology, participate